CBP Implements UFLPA: The Newest Law Targeting Supply Chain Washing and ESG Violations

 These growing regulatory dynamics are creating a new urgency to comply with the UFLPA and the many other anti-supply chain washing laws being passed around the world.
-In their enforcement strategy, US Customs and Border Protection (CBP) specifically cites supply chain washing as a concern, stating that “manufacturing processes and multi-tiered supply chains can further obscure the use of forced labor inputs by incorporating them into legitimate manufacturing processes… Such goods could then be exported from a third country to the United States as a means of obscuring or “laundering” the importation of tainted raw materials from Xinjiang.”
+In their enforcement strategy, CBP specifically cites supply chain washing as a concern, stating that “manufacturing processes and multi-tiered supply chains can further obscure the use of forced labor inputs by incorporating them into legitimate manufacturing processes… Such goods could then be exported from a third country to the United States as a means of obscuring or “laundering” the importation of tainted raw materials from Xinjiang.”

 The shifts require organizations take a multi-pronged approach to reduce related supply chain risk.

 UFLPA Forces Extra Due Diligence and Required Documentation

 - To comply with the law and overcome the rebuttable presumption, importers with exposure to Xinjiang need to implement a heightened due diligence process for supply chain tracing.
 The UFLPA requires a significant, risk-based supply chain diligence program, including a written code of conduct, an ongoing monitoring and compliance program and plans on how to remediate violations.
 The evidence required to demonstrate supply-chain tracing is extremely detailed and requires very extensive mapping and documentation.

 - A substantial portion of CBP’s guidance focuses on prioritizing “cutting-edge technologies to identify and trace goods made with forced labor, specifically those technologies that support enhanced visibility into trade networks and supply chains that source goods or materials made with forced labor.”